-But oh, oh grilled eggplant.
-You tricky spongey vegetable you.
-So porous and naturally saturated.
-It’s easy to make bad, tough, wet grilled eggplant.
-But the good news is making tender, flavorful, rich grilled eggplant is also easy.
-We just needs four little steps.
+It's easy to make bad, tough, wet grilled eggplant.
+The good news is making tender, flavorful, rich grilled eggplant is also easy.
+We just need four little steps.

 Tips for the Best Grilled Eggplant